Island hopping in the Canary Islands: complete guide

 Canary Islands: travel information and tips

-There are a total of 8 major islands and many more smaller islands and islets to explore.
-The smallest of the Canary Islands is La Graciosa, while the largest island of the Canary group is Tenerife.
-The island group has 2 capitals: Santa Cruz de Tenerife and Las Palmas in Gran Canaria.
+There are a total of 8 major islands and more smaller islands and islets to explore.
+The smallest of the Canary Islands is La Graciosa, while the largest island is Tenerife.
+The archipielago has 2 capitals: Santa Cruz de Tenerife and Las Palmas in Gran Canaria.

 Here are the major islands of the Canary archipelago: